apache/trafficserver/doc/admin/configuration-files/storage.config.en.rst

    split out SSD's or RAM drives into their own volume.

 Specify pathnames according to your operating system requirements.
 See the following examples.
-In the ``storage.config`` file, a formatted or raw disk must be at least 128 MB.
+In the :file:`storage.config` file, a formatted or raw disk must be at least 128 MB.

 When using raw disk or partitions, you should make sure the admin user,